-59 shot, 8 dead in Chicago since Friday
+63 shot, 10 dead in Chicago since Friday

 RELATED: Teen girl killed, 5 wounded, including 11-year-old boy, in Lawndale shooting

 Police said a group of people, three teens and five adults, were standing in a courtyard in the 1300-block of West 76th Street at about 12:40 a.m. when several people approached on foot and opened fire at the group.
-The victims range in age from 14-years-old to 35 years-old.
+The victims range in age from 14-years-old to 35-years-old.

 Several had multiple gunshot wounds.
 All of them were transported to area hospitals and all are expected to survive.